Unbewohnte/OBM/README.md

 # OBM (Osu!-background-manager)

-## This utility will help you with replacement and retrieving Osu!`s beatmap backgrounds and more in the future
+## This utility will help you with replacement and retrievement of Osu!`s beatmap backgrounds and more in the future

 **Use at your own risk !**
 There is no way to return removed original backgrounds unless you delete all beatmaps and reimport newly downloaded versions of them again.